 A few are showcased below.
 These are photos and videos from my personal Instagram handle.

 Let’s begin with my messy workplace :-p

 This below video was taken using the GoPro Karma Grip, which I will review in a later post.

 This was almost entirely shot on the GoPro while on vacations in Goa.

 3)Ease of use.
-Its decently simple enough.
+It is decently simple enough.
 Few settings set them & you are good to go.

 1) Pricey.
 The price is a little too much for some enthusiasts to buy and create content.

-2) Fragility of some components.
-The lens cover for example cracked when dropped from height.
-So also same with the screen.
+2) The fragility of some components.
+The lens cover for example cracked when dropped from a height.
+So also the same with the screen.

 3) Battery Life.
 Extremely short.
-If WiFi & GPS is enable it reduces even further.
+If WiFi & GPS is enabled it reduces even further.